re-data/re-data/getting_started/toy_shop_analysis/README.md

  "toy_shop"."orders"      | created_at  | f                  | 2021-06-30 15:11:07.697005
 ```

-What we want to do is to start monitoring our tables, we simply do update with SQL:
+In our simple DB we want to start monitoring all those tables, we can turn it on with simple SQL:

 ```
 update toy_shop_analysis.re_data_tables set actively_monitored = true;
 ```

-No as we done it we our re_data run will compute metrics for all those tables.
-Let's run it, for now just for first day of toy shop activity
+Let's run it re_data now, for now just for first day of toy shop activity

 ```
 re_data run --start-date 2021-01-01 --end-date 2021-01-02